phryszlo/scrabble/README.md

 special data-attribute to indicate they were countable as bases for an adjacent, er, vertex?, and sometimes it was just sorting them and looping in the right order.
 The debugger became a dreaded friend.

-But I do believe I nailed it, in this particular case.
+But I do believe I nailed it, in this particular case.  [update from the future: not quite.]

 Famous last words.

 -------
 ### the disappointment

-Here's what I didn't manage that was on my personal I mean to do this list.
+Here's what I didn't manage that was on my personal I-mean-to-do-this list.
 - You can't ever play just one letter.
 I know how stupid that seems, and it is.
 But I couldn't get to it.
   - _**REVISION**_ This note no longer applies.
 The feature has been added.
 - You can only play top-down, and left-to-right.
 - You really have to decide between players about word validity.
 My dictionary efforts are functionally useless to you, if still fun after-the-fact.
 They will be added in version 2.
+- There is no way to check _my_ dictionary for a word challenge.
+That's on you and your own dictionaries.
 - I am not enforcing center square on first play.
 I might add in later this morning, but I'm not sure I really want to.
 - While I have a loop that looks up words that fits the blanks, right now those words are not displaying.
 I'll try to get that in.
+- Also, when you run out of tiles, it just breaks.
+At least that should be an easy fix.

 There might be more, but it's depressing.
 You can still play.
 You can still lose.
 You can still win.
 Not officially, but you know, if you have a higher score when you stop...